joswr1ght/aiptrack/PRODUCT.md

 # Product Definition

-All In Performance (AIP) Athlete Tracking is a web application designed to help athletes and coaches track performance metrics analyze progress over time.
+All In Performance (AIP) Athlete Tracking is a web application designed to help athletes and coaches track performance metrics, analyze progress over time.
 The application provides a user-friendly interface for coaches to log athlete metrics for specified exercises.

 ## Architecture